nymag/elasticsearch-streamer/README.md

 # elasticsearch streamer

-A programmatic and command-line interface for streaming docs from Elatic indices and for ptuting docs into indices in bulk.
+A programmatic and command-line utility for streaming docs from Elasticsearch indices and putting docs into indices in bulk.

-WARNING: This is in pre-alpha and will not follow semver until 2.0.

 ## Installation